verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 </div>
 {{< /clipboard >}}

-#### Configuring pod and container security
+#### Configure pod and container security

 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
 These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.

-For example, to apply security settings similar to those used by Verrazzano, in OCNE 2.0 use the following overrides by using the `-f` option when running `helm upgrade --install` on the `cert-manager-wehbook-oci` chart.
+For example, to apply security settings similar to those used by Verrazzano, in OCNE 2.0, use the following overrides by using the `-f` option when running `helm upgrade --install` on the `cert-manager-wehbook-oci` chart.
 {{< clipboard >}}
 <div class="highlight">